smolquants/papr-review-2023-02/review/README.md

 ## Approach

-Our approach to understanding papr, and specificially what each PAPR token represents from a financial perspective, was to examine the protocol under the context of no-arbitrage arguments.
+Our approach to understanding papr, and specifically what each PAPR token represents from a financial perspective, was to examine the protocol under the context of no-arbitrage arguments.
 Meaning, take the perspective of an ETH native and assume these natives seek to earn returns on their ETH at or above the ETH staking rate: i.e. assume the ETH staking rate is the "risk-free" rate for the ETH economy.
 Then, we ask ourselves